The state of Iowa provides several veteran benefits. This section offers a brief description of them.

 Iowa State Veterans Cemetery

 The Iowa Veterans Cemetery began operation on July 3, 2008.
 Located 10 miles west of Des Moines, near Van Meter, the cemetery is available to all veterans, their spouses, and dependent children for burial.
 Honorably discharged veterans will be interred at no charge and spouses/dependents will be buried for a $300 fee.

-Visit the Iowa Veteran website for more information on any of these programs.
+Visit the Iowa Department of Veterans Affairs website for more information on any of these programs.